 Sustainability permeates every part of the business, leading the way as a top organizational goal and a top smart buildings investment driver.
 Buildings represent the physical footprint of many organizations and provide a significant opportunity for firms to reduce carbon emissions.
 Every connected system, sensor, machine, or piece of machinery can capture and leverage information to help sustainability leaders optimize building environments and operations, as well as achieve their strategic goals.
-Many leaders' organizations have identified aggressive carbon reductions.

-While two-thirds of leaders are on track to meet their carbon reduction goals, another one-third realize they must accelerate sustainability efforts to stay on track.
+Many leaders' While two-thirds of leaders are on track to meet their carbon reduction goals, another one-third realize they must accelerate sustainability efforts to stay on track.